ANAMIKA

 ----------------

-Around 2 pm, I stagger out of the museum into the glare of the Cairo midday and stalk from shade to shade searching for a cafe.
+Around 2 pm, I stagger out into the glare of the Cairo midday and stalk from shade to shade searching for a cafe.
 A couple of drinks downstream, I start off again, ask around and walk down to the nearby Anwar Sadat station.
 It is a very short metro ride from here to Mar Girgis station, the entry point to the ancient Christian (Coptic) quarter of Cairo.
 I explore, very superficially, the Coptic Museum (absolutely deserted) and the nearby 'Hanging Church' (a few tourists about).

 A very byzantine looking Virgin and child icon: